How to iron

 By Christina Woodger

-When you're faced with a crumpled mountain of ironing, don’t despair.
-There are plenty of ways to make the whole experience less of a chore.
+Faced with a crumpled mountain of ironing?
+Don’t despair.
+There are plenty of ways to make the whole experience quicker and easier.

 Put us to the test